ComputerKarate/linux/directory_cleanup/README.md

 ---
 What if you had several directories to choose from for files that you may want to save for a few days?
 Just select a directory from the stock ones, /data/spool/{01|05|07|10|14|20|30} or add a new one
+Adding a new directory is as easy as editing the line in "cleanup" that contains:
+CLEANUP_LIST=( 01 02 05 07 10 14 20 30 )
+Just add a new entry
+The new entry must be an integer
+If you remove an entry, you will need to manually remove the directory

-By default the cleanup service runs at 3am daily.
+By default the cleanup service runs at 3am daily

 ---
-An example includes creating a report for a user to download.
-I can drop the report into /data/spool/01/report.csv and let the user download it.
-In this manner, I don't have to monitor the progress of the download to cleanup the file.
+This functionality is in two parts
+There is a systemd service that calls a script
+By default the systemd service runs at 3am and it expects the script "cleanup" to be in "/data/spool/bin"

-If you decide to change the location, modify the line in system-cleanup.service that starts with "ExecStart" to the path where you located cleanup:
+If you decide to change the location of the script that performs the housekeeping, modify the line in system-cleanup.service that starts with "ExecStart" to the path where you located the file "cleanup":
 ExecStart=/data/spool/bin/cleanup

 If you want it to run at some time other than 3am, modify the line in system-cleanup.timer that starts with "OnCalendar":